anthonyo1978/taketwo-ndis/PRPs/funding-engine.md

 - ✅ Professional UI components following established design patterns

 The high confidence (9/10) reflects the solid foundation of existing funding infrastructure and the clear business requirements.
 The implementation extends proven patterns rather than creating new architecture, reducing risk while delivering essential NDIS funding management capabilities.

+** Updates

+A When creating a funding contract, plase alter the funding type to be called "Funding Model" and change the options to "Draw Down" or "Capture & Invoice" or "Hybrid"